BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 ```
 .\Scripts\activate
 ```
-ONLY use the following command if you intend to use CUDA acceleration and already installed CUDA 11.8 above:
+ONLY use the following command if you have an Nvidia GPU:
+> Don't forget to install CUDA 11.8 first.
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```